MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-571-Federal-Motor-Vehicle-Safety-Standards/subpart-A-General/section-571.5.md

 ##### § 571.5 Matter incorporated by reference. #####

-Link to an amendment published at 87 FR 34808, June 8, 2022.Link to an amendment published at 87 FR 39309, June 30, 2022.
+Link to an amendment published at 87 FR 39309, June 30, 2022.

-(a) Certain material is incorporated by reference into this part with the approval of the Director of the Federal Register under 5 U.S.C.
+(a) Certain material is incorporated by reference into this part with the approval of the Director of the Federal Register in accordance with 5 U.S.C.
 552(a) and 1 CFR part 51.
-To enforce any edition other than that specified in this section, the National Highway Traffic Safety Administration (NHTSA) must publish notice of change in the Federal Register and the material must be available to the public.
-All approved material is available for inspection at NHTSA, 1200 New Jersey Avenue SE., Washington, DC 20590, and at the National Archives and Records Administration (NARA).
-For information on the availability of this material at NHTSA, or if you experience difficulty obtaining the standards referenced below, contact NHTSA Office of Technical Information Services, phone number (202) 366-2588.
-For information on the availability of this material at NARA, call (202) 741-6030, or go to: *http://www.archives.gov/federal-register/cfr/ibr-locations.html.*
+To enforce any edition other than that specified in this section, the National Highway Traffic Safety Administration (NHTSA) must publish a document in the Federal Register and the material must be available to the public.
+All approved material is available for inspection at NHTSA and at the National Archives and Records Administration (NARA).
+Contact NHTSA at: NHTSA, 1200 New Jersey Avenue SE, Washington, DC 20590; Phone: (202) 366-2588; website: *https://www.nhtsa.gov/about-nhtsa/electronic-reading-room.* For information on the availability of this material at NARA, email: *fr.inspection@nara.gov,* or go to: *www.archives.gov/federal-register/cfr/ibr-locations.html*.
+The material may be obtained from the sources in the following paragraphs of this section.

 (b) American Association of Textile Chemists and Colorists (AATCC), 1 Davis Dr., P.O.
 Box 12215, Research Triangle Park, NC 27709.
 Web site: *http://www.aatcc.org.*